BjornarOlstad/Group-Project-Programming-HSG/README.md

 result and region_data: Filtered lists for the selected region. valid_regions and valid_states: Sets of unique region and state names.
 selected_state_data: Detailed data for the user-selected state.

+**Task 2** (Andreas)

+This regression code analyzes the relationship between population and GDP across U.S. states to see if population size can predict economic output.
+It first splits the data into training and testing sets to validate the model’s performance, then fits a linear regression model on the training data.
+Using Mean Squared Error (MSE) and R² score, the model’s accuracy is assessed by comparing predicted GDP values with actual values in the test set.
+A scatter plot displays the actual data points, with the regression line overlaid to visually represent the model’s interpretation of the relationship.
+This approach provides insights into how well population size correlates with GDP and highlights the strength of this linear relationship.